 If it's me fighting with somebody or taking a shot at somebody, it's me.

-Did you did you retweet it yet?
+Did you retweet it yet?

 No, I wanted you to read it on the air first and then we can retweet it.

-I am pleased to inform you that Secretary of State Mike Pompeo is in the air and on his way back from North Korea with the three wonderful gentlemen that everyone is looking so forward to meeting.
+So Donald Trump has tweeted out, I am pleased to inform you that Secretary of State Mike Pompeo is in the air and on his way back from North Korea with the three wonderful gentlemen that everyone is looking so forward to meeting.

-They seem to be in good health.
+They seem to be in good help.

-Also good meeting with Kim Jong-un.
+Also, good meeting with Kim Jong-un.

-Date and play set.
+Date and place set.

 Now it's going to be Singapore, we've been told, right?